 In addition to the foundational features such as HD video and screen sharing, you’ll also find recording and text chat capabilities.
 You can use the in-meeting group chat or private chat depending on how classified the information you’re sharing is supposed to be.

 You can connect to a meeting from your computer, mobile device, or even landline.
 Much like Zoom, there is a 40-minute time limit for conferences.
-No limits are imposed upon one-on-one meetings.
+No limits are imposed upon face-on-face meetings.

 In-office teams that want to be able to join a conference through the landline on their desks.